-Business Philanthropy expert Theresa Roemer offers the following tips on how to find the best charity for you:
+According to business philanthropy expert Theresa Roemer, use the following tips to find a charity that’s the best fit for you:

-Reflect on what tugs at your heartstrings.
-Is it your children or your animals?
-Were you or was there ever a person near and dear to you diagnosed with an illness?
+What are the things that touch your heart?
+Is it your children or pets?
+Have you or anyone close to you been diagnosed with an illness?
 Write down a few moments, experiences, and events that have impacted you both positively and negatively.
 This way you can see where you stand.

-Based on your passions, go out and research charities that relate to your interests.
-Find out if the charities you’re interested in are large or small in scope; are they national or international what makes them unique and what are their goals, where does the money that they earn go?
-Your research will allow you to figure out if you actually want to get involved with that organization.
+After you’ve figured out your interests, look into charities that associate with those passions.
+Research if they are big or small organizations; national or international what sets them apart and their objectives.
+Also, discover where the money goes that is donated to the charity.
+Your research will allow you to see if you want to get involved with that specific organization.

-3. What can you bring to the cause?
+3. How can you help further the cause?

-Philanthropic activities can be rewarding, yet time consuming.
-Figure out how much time you can give to this new commitment in your life.
-Like anything, you want to schedule this just as you would a business meeting or new project.
-These groups rely on the generosity of their members’ free time, so if you can’t commit, don’t take on more than you can chew.
+Becoming involved in philanthropy can be very beneficial, but it does require time.
+You should decide how much time you are able to commit to this new venture before getting too far into the process.
+As with anything else, you want to schedule this just as you would a business meeting or new project.
+These groups rely on the generosity of their members’ free time; therefore, if you cannot commit fully, it is better not to get involved at all.